 What Infrared Asphalt Can't Fix

-As good as this equipment is, it cannot fix a damaged foundation.
-When the very base that the pavement depends on is failing, there is no miracle cure.
+As good as this equipment is, it cannot fix parking lots with damaged foundation.
+When the very base of an existing asphalt has failed, there is no miracle cure.
 This is true for all ways to repair blacktop: the foundation must be solid for any successful work to be done.

-- Heat the damaged pavement with the equipment
+- Heat the damaged asphalt surface with the infrared heater.

-- Rake while hot, adding fresh heated mix from the hot box as needed (slightly overfill)
+- Start raking the surface while hot, and add fresh heated mix from the hot box as needed (slightly overfill the top to prevent it from buckling).

-Bonus Tip: Not only can infrared asphalt repair be a better way to fill cracks than traditional crackfiller, it's an effective way to smooth and eliminate alligator cracking.
+Bonus Tip: Not only can infrared asphalt repair be a better way to fill cracks than traditional crackfiller; it's also an effective way to smooth and eliminate alligator cracking.